Schedule 2026

 FREE

-Judd Foundation presents Arroyo Sessions: Volunteers are invited for coffee and breakfast treats, followed by hands-on riparian restoration of neighboring Mimm’s Creek, including planting of native grasses, shrubs, and trees.
+Judd Foundation and Agave Festival present Arroyo Sessions: Volunteers are invited for coffee and breakfast treats, followed by hands-on riparian restoration of neighboring Mimm’s Creek, including planting of native grasses, shrubs, and trees.
 Boots and protective clothing recommended.

 9:00 AM - 11:o0 aM